akheron/jansson/doc/portability.rst

 There's no locking performed inside Jansson's code, so a multithreaded program must perform its own locking if JSON values are shared by multiple threads.
+Jansson uses built-in compiler atomic functions to manage reference counts.
+If compiler support is not available it may be very difficult to ensure thread safety of reference counting.
-Jansson's reference counting semantics may make this a bit harder than it seems, as it's possible to have a reference to a value that's also stored inside a list or object.
+It's possible to have a reference to a value that's also stored inside a list or object.
 Modifying the container (adding or removing values) may trigger concurrent access to such values, as containers manage the reference count of their contained values.
-Bugs involving concurrent incrementing or decrementing of deference counts may be hard to track.

-The encoding functions (:func:`json_dumps()` and friends) track reference loops by modifying the internal state of objects and arrays.
-For this reason, encoding functions must not be run on the same JSON values in two separate threads at the same time.
-As already noted above, be especially careful if two arrays or objects share their contained values with another array or object.

-If you want to make sure that two JSON value hierarchies do not contain shared values, use :func:`json_deep_copy()` to make copies.

 Hash function seed